 - 1 small red pepper, diced

-- Saute the chorizo sausage and bacon over medium heat.
+- Saute the chorizo sausage and bacon in a frying pan over medium heat.
 Cook until the bacon is crisp and the sausage is cooked through.

 - Add the onion to the pan, stirring occasionally, for 5 minutes

-- Add the garlic and serano chilies, and red pepper and cook for another 3 minutes
+- Add the garlic and Serrano chiles, and red pepper and cook for another 3 minutes

 - Add the diced tomato and tomato paste to the pan and continue to simmer for 10 minutes.

-- Add the mixture to the beans and simmer for approximately 20 minutes, stirring occasionally.
+- Add the entire mixture to the pot with the beans and simmer for approximately 20 minutes, stirring occasionally.

 - Add salt and pepper to taste.

 - Optional: Serve with a slice of lime, cilantro, pico de gallo, and your favorite hot sauce to add as you like along with tortilla chips.

 Add more broth as desired if you want your Charro Beans to be more of a soup.
 Many Mexican restaurants serve it in this way as an appetizer.